rimendoz86/2024Spring-CSE5250-Notes/MSMPI-VSCODE-Windows.md

 - while mpi.c is open.
 Click Terminal > Run Build Task...
 - you should see a new mpi.exe file
 - in command line run .\mpi.exe

+~ Created by following https://www.youtube.com/watch?v=T_BVqSya1Is with simplifications and additions.